 It may be simpler to build this type of enclosure, or provide a special room in a quiet area.
 It might seem unusual to call sloths 'active,' but they do need a large amount of space so they can carry out their foraging activities in a non-congested area.
 There should also be opportunities for foraging enrichment, such as strapping on vegetable leaves around the enclosure.
 Whatever structure is chosen as the enclosure, it should have the appropriate temperature control.

 Temperature and Humidity

-Sloths have such limited musculature that they cannot shiver to keep warm and their body temperature is dependent on their surroundings.
-Therefore, as one may guess, this fragile animal is highly sensitive to fluctuations in temperature plus exposure to prolonged periods of 'extreme' heat and cold, which could be deadly.
+Sloths have such limited musculature that they cannot shiver to keep warm, and their body temperature is dependent on their surroundings.
+Therefore, as one may guess, this fragile animal is highly sensitive to fluctuations in temperature, and exposure to prolonged periods of 'extreme' heat and cold, which could be deadly.
 Therefore, housing this animal outside during the summer in Texas or Florida would pose issues, as would keeping them outdoors during the fall and winters of most states.

 While the number of exotic pet vets is on the rise (although many so-called 'exotic' vets won't see anything other than typical pets like ferrets, guinea pigs, and birds), the likelihood of getting a vet experienced with sloths is absurdly slim.
-Obviously, the best vet, and probably the only vet that should be used with this extremely unique animal is a person who deals exclusively with zoo animals and wildlife.
+Obviously, the best vet, and probably the only vet that should be used with this extremely unique animal, is a person who is certified (or highly experienced) in the care of zoo animals and wildlife.

 With proper care, sloths can live more than 30 years.